HanSunUCLA/Machine_Learning_Review/ML_Review.md

 #### Nested cross-validation

+The procedure involves treating model hyperparameter optimization as part of the model itself and evaluating it within the broader k-fold cross-validation procedure for evaluating models for comparison and selection.

+As such, the k-fold cross-validation procedure for model hyperparameter optimization is nested inside the *k*-fold cross-validation procedure for model selection.
+The use of two cross-validation loops also leads the procedure to be called “*double cross-validation*.”

 ### Model Evaluation

 **Classification**: confusion matrix for multi-class; for binary problem: $precision=\frac{TP}{TP+FP}$, $recall=\frac{TP}{TP+FN}$, a measure that combines them is $F_1-score=2\times\frac{precision\times recall}{precision+recall}$; ROC (TP vs FP) curve and AUC (area under curve); Precision-Recall curve, and AUC.

 $AUC_{PvR}-AUC_{ROC}$: $AUC_{PvR}$ highlights the amount of False Positives relative to the class size, whereas $AUC_{ROC}$ better reflects the total amount of False Positives independent of in which class they come up.
 In summary, AUC of ROC curve is suitable for measuring performance on balanced dataset, while AUC of PoR curve is suitable for imbalanced dataset measurement.

+**Precision vs Accuracy** : accuracy consists of trueness (proximity of measurement results to the true value) and precision (repeatability or reproducibility of the measurement) -> Precision measures the same as bias.

 **Regression**: $RMSE=\sqrt{\frac{\sum_{t=1}^{T}(y_t-\hat{y_t})^2}{T}}$; $R^2$, it ranges from zero to one, with zero indicating that the proposed model does not improve prediction over the mean model, and one indicating perfect prediction.
 Improvement in the regression model results in proportional increases in R-squared.